dxdesjardins/GDPool/README.md

 Setup
 ----
 No setup is required.
-A PoolManager instance will automatically be created and added to the scene if called and one did not exist.
+A PoolManager instance will automatically be created and added to the tree if called and one did not exist.
 You may optionally choose to add the PoolManager class as an Autoload (recommended).

 Usage
 ----